Dungeons of Doria: Prototype Unboxing

 But up until then, I used TTS just for a bit of playing with remote friends and for quickly showing new designs.
 Shortly after, Tabletopia showed up, and I also started playing around with this tool and created my game there too.
 But since the pandemic started, all my game rounds (except for the ones with my wife and son) completely transferred to TTS.
 Why TTS and not Tabletopia?
 And why do I still update both TTS and Tabletopia, even though I like TTS more?
 Here is why:

 First of all, TTS is (in my eyes) the better tool.
 It has more features, there is no limit in where or how much you upload and you can play anything you like with your group.
-But TTS has one bit downside: It is a program for Steam that you have to buy for around 20 USD.
+But TTS has one small downside: It is a program for Steam that you have to buy for around 20 USD.
 And that is a high hurdle for people that just want to play a game from time to time – or even worse, just want to test your game design quickly.
 That is definitely the biggest plus for Tabletopia: Anyone with a browser can use it, and as long as you publish your game design not as a premium setup, everyone can use it without any cost.
 To use premium game setups, Tabletopia users have to pay around 5 USD a month.
-So, very roughly, let’s say the cost is roughly comparable if you want to use it more often and with more games – though Tabletopia is a subscription model and that might end up higher than TTS quickly.
+So, let’s say the cost is roughly comparable if you want to use it more often and with more games – though Tabletopia is a subscription model and that might end up higher than TTS after a few months.

 But what about the other features?